rxue/unix_scripts/README.md

 #### TODO
+* Add a crontab to shutdown PC at a specified time every day
 * Command instead of logout for Xsession refresh still unsolved, `source /etc/X11/Xsession` encountered errors
 * In case of installing on Virtual Box, add the Guest Addition installation script